klogpok/angular-medium/README.md

 # Angular Medium Clone Project

-For this project used Angular with Rxjs and Ngrx
+Angular project with Rxjs and Ngrx